Vjww/GpwEditor/GpwEditor.Infrastructure/readme.txt

 Files - contains game data

 Populators - imports/exports entities from/to memory streams
-Mappers - where to find the values in the game files
+ValueMappers - where to find the values in the game files

 To add a new module:
 - Add a new entity class that will hold the game data
-- Add a new mapper class that will locate the game data
+- Add a new value mapper class that will locate the game data
 - Add a new populator class that will move the game data
 - Add a new repository variable to the database class and integrate